- Hannibal moves south from Cisalpine Gaul, crosses the Apennines and ravages Etruria;

 Fabius’ humiliation was complete.
 He had chosen not to leave his camp during the night to engage the enemy.
 This was probably a wise decision, as he did not have a clue where the Carthaginian army was, but it was unpopular with the men.
 The dictator was soon recalled to Rome to oversee religious sacrifices and command of the legions now passed to the more aggressive Minucius Rufus.
 Hannibal had made his camp near the city of Gerunium (or Gereonium), which he had taken and sacked.
 Minucius Rufus won a large skirmish here, but massively exaggerated his victory.
 A people’s tribune named Marcus Metilius now proposed to the popular assembly to grant the master of horse the same imperium as the dictator.
 This was unprecedented, but the proposal was supported by men like Gaius Terentius Varro – a former praetor and next year’s consul – and adopted by the concilium plebis.
 Fabius and Rufus chose to divide the army, once commanded by the dictator alone, between them.
 Each of them was given two legions and two allied alae.

 Rufus quickly became overconfident and picked a second fight at Gerunium, which Hannibal readily accepted.
 The master of horse came close to suffering a crushing defeat, but was saved by Fabius, who had arrived in the nick of time.
 The battle ended in a draw, but Rufus had learned a valuable lesson and chose to become second-in-command again, addressing Fabius as ‘father’ in a moralistic tale told by Livius.
 Fabius had been ridiculed by many for his strategy of shadowing Hannibal without actually fighting him, always keeping a respectful distance.
-Plutarchus tells us he was even mocked as Hannibal’s paedagogus, the slave who carried Roman children’s books and accompanied them to school.
+Plutarchus tells us he was even mocked as Hannibal’s paedagogus, the slave who carried the books of Roman children and accompanied them to school.
 It was only later that the Romans realised that Fabius’ strategy made great sense.
 He had previously been nicknamed Verrucosus – ‘warty’ – and later received the agnomen Cunctator, ‘the delayer’.
 Although this nickname may not originally have been meant as a compliment, it was later certainly interpreted as such.
 Fabius went on to become one of the oldest, yet most successful Roman generals during the entire Second Punic War.

 Meanwhile in Spain and Africa